Ronald Dworkin: Law as rule and principle

 Dworkin's opinion of Hart's legal positivism was expressed in its fullest form in the book Law's Empire.
 Dworkin's theory is "interpretive": the law is whatever follows from a constructive interpretation of the institutional history of the legal system.
+Law should be viewed not as a series of isolated statutes and cases, but as a "single coherent scheme of principle".

 Dworkin argues that moral principles that people hold dear are often wrong, even to the extent that certain crimes are acceptable if one's principles are skewed enough.
 To discover and apply these principles, courts interpret the legal data (legislation, cases, etc.) with a view to articulating an interpretation that best explains and justifies past legal practice.
 All interpretation must follow, Dworkin argues, from the notion of "law as integrity" to make sense.

 Out of the idea that law is "interpretive" in this way, Dworkin argues that in every situation where people's legal rights are controversial, the best interpretation involves the right answer thesis, the thesis that there exists a right answer as a matter of law that the judge must discover.
 Dworkin opposes the notion that judges have discretion in such difficult cases.

 Dworkin's model of legal principles is also connected with Hart's notion of the Rule of Recognition.
 Dworkin rejects Hart's conception of a master rule in every legal system that identifies valid laws, on the basis that this would entail that the process of identifying law must be uncontroversial, whereas (Dworkin argues) people have legal rights even in cases where the correct legal outcome is open to reasonable dispute.

 Dworkin moves away from positivism's separation of law and morality, since constructive interpretation implicates moral judgments in every decision about what the law is.

 Despite their intellectual disagreements, Hart and Dworkin "remained on good terms."